 Easy Plants to Grow with Kids

+To get my son excited about gardening I got him a little gardening kit similar to this one (which looks super cute!)
 I also found that it was much easier to encourage him to water his own plants when he had a kids watering can.

-- Cress – neither of my kids will eat cress but growing cress heads is a classic childhood activity and a great way to get kids started in growing plants as they can see the results so quickly.
+Neither of my kids will eat cress but growing cress heads is a classic childhood activity and a great way to get kids started in growing plants as they can see the results so quickly.
 We love these ones from Red Ted Art.

-- Sunflowers – another childhood classic, we spent last year peeping at our neighbours sunflowers over the wall and this year are determined to grow some ourselves!
+Another childhood classic, we spent last year peeping at our neighbours sunflowers over the wall and this year are determined to grow some ourselves!

-- Peas – this is my son’s big choice for this year!
+This is my son’s big choice for this year!
 My dad has a massive allotment and last year my boy had great fun ‘stealing’ all the peas straight from the plant to eat.
 As the mother of a fussy eater I am 100% behind this kind of behaviour.

-- Butterfly Seed Mix – not a singular plant as such but seed mixes can be easily scattered by kids and left to see what grows without too much effort.
+Not a singular plant as such but seed mixes can be easily scattered by kids and left to see what grows without too much effort.
 Plus anything that gets more butterflies into your garden has to be welcomed.

-- Herbs – herbs are great plants to grow with kids if you don’t have much space in your garden, you can easily grow them in pots on a sunny windowsill and they’re great for kids to smell and try the taste of.
+Herbs are great plants to grow with kids if you don’t have much space in your garden, you can easily grow them in pots on a sunny windowsill and they’re great for kids to smell and try the taste of.
 Plus you get something new to spice up your meals!

 You may also like: